PSY - Psychology

 This course is a study of the physical, cognitive, and social factors affecting human growth, development, and potential.

 This course is the study of the teaching-learning process with emphasis on learning theory, transfer, problem solving, habit formation, individual difference, and other factors that facilitate learning.
-Attention will be given to the implications for classroom practices as they relate to personal, cultural, social and moral development as well as to social/cultural diversity and learner exceptionalities.
+Attention will be given to the implications for classroom practices as they relate to personal, cultural, social and moral development, and learner exceptionalities.

 This course is a study of the nature and development of behavioral disorders, including the investigation of contemporary treatment procedures.